openstack/ironic/doc/source/admin/anaconda-deploy-interface.rst

 Standalone using a repository
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Anaconda supports a concept of passing a repository as opposed to a dedicated
+Anaconda supports the concept of passing a repository as opposed to a dedicated
 URL path which has a ``.treeinfo`` file, which tells the initial boot scripts
 where to get various dependencies, such as what would be used as the anaconda
 ``stage2`` ramdisk.
 Unfortunately, this functionality is not well documented.